dtsn/jungleskipper/_members/camellia-falco.md

 {% include image.html src="/gallery/members/camellia-falco/sea-induction.jpg" description=description %}

-## References
+## Sightings

-Camellia is introduced via Soaring: Fantastic Flight.
+Camellia is introduced via [Soaring: Fantastic Flight](/sea/attractions/sorin-fantastic-flight).
 The show building is themed to the museum of Fantastic Flight which is currently celebrating the centennial anniversary since Falco was born.
-Within this exhibition there is a painting which shows Camellia being inducted into S.E.A.
+Within this exhibition, there is a painting which shows Camellia being inducted into S.E.A.